-From early fall 2013 and continuing to the end of the study period, precipitation patterns developed that were more in accordance with long-term monthly averages, and salinities decreased.
-Nonetheless, as light and temperature began to increase between February and March 2014, a corresponding increase in chlorophyll occurred and overall, very high chlorophyll levels were noted through mid-2014.
 An interesting feature in terms of chlorophyll, observed in both 2013 and 2014, is a sharp decrease in chlorophyll between May and June in the eastern portion of Baffin Bay.
 In both years, this appeared to correlate with an intrusion of lower salinity, oligotrophic water from Laguna Madre in Baffin Bay.
 We believe this is due to the seasonal shift in wind direction along the Texas coast, which results in southeasterly winds becoming established during this time of year.
 Interestingly, salinity and chlorophyll levels were largely unaffected in the western Baffin Bay.
 A TAMU-CC Ph.D. student (Emily Cira) will be conducting a study of this phenomenon beginning in 2015.
 If confirmed, this finding highlights the importance of water exchange with Laguna Madre in terms of water quality dynamics in Baffin Bay.

 In addition to light and temperature, nutrient (primarily nitrogen and phosphorus) availability is a major control on phytoplankton growth.
-Results from this study show that the nitrogenous nutrients available to phytoplankton are primarily reduced species, including DON and secondarily ammonium.
-During this study period, surface N+N levels were relatively low except in May 2013.
-As in other estuarine systems, it appears that nutrient cycling and availability is strongly influenced by water temperature in Baffin Bay.
-For example, during summer 2013, relatively high concentrations of ammonium were prevalent compared to oxidized N+N, and may result from such processes as fluxes out of near bottom waters, recycling within the water column, and photochemical alterations, among others.
+Results from this study show that the nitrogenous nutrients available to phytoplankton are primarily DON and secondarily ammonium.
+During this study period, surface N+N levels were relatively low except in May 2013 and at select locations in March-May 2015.
+As in other estuarine systems, it appears that nutrient cycling and availability is influenced by water temperature in Baffin Bay.
+For example, during summer 2013 and 2014, relatively high concentrations of ammonium were prevalent compared to oxidized N+N, and may result from such processes as fluxes out of near bottom waters, recycling within the water column, and photochemical alterations, among others.
 Furthermore, elevated concentrations of ammonium were observed during summer in near bottom waters, consistent with studies from this and other systems showing release of reduced nitrogen from suboxic sediments under warm conditions (e.g., An and Gardner 2002).
 These reducing conditions became less prevalent as temperatures decreased during fall and winter, and consequently ammonium levels in both surface and bottom waters decreased considerably.
 Despite this, DON concentrations remained elevated throughout the year.
-In fact, the total dissolved nitrogen (i.e., DON + ammonium, N+N) and DON concentrations observed in Baffin Bay are consistently higher than many other estuaries in the Gulf of Mexico, including those of the central Texas coast (e.g., Bianchi 2007; Mooney & McClelland 2012).
+In fact, the total dissolved nitrogen (i.e., DON + ammonium, N+N) and DON concentrations observed in Baffin Bay are consistently higher than many other estuaries in the Gulf of Mexico, including those of the central Texas coast (e.g., Bianchi 2007; Mooney & McClelland 2012; Wetz unpubl. data).
 Prevalence of high concentrations of reduced nitrogen such as ammonium and DON are important because they have been implicated as potentially favoring dominance by the brown tide organism over other healthy phytoplankton (Gobler et al. 2013).
 Orthophosphate concentrations in surface waters were only episodically elevated, though like ammonium, high near bottom water concentrations were occasionally observed during summer.
 Our group has collected additional samples to determine total dissolved phosphorus and dissolved organic phosphorus concentrations, and will report that data in future syntheses.
 A previous study (Cotner et al. 2004) highlighted the potential for phosphorus to become limiting (to phytoplankton growth) in Baffin Bay, and our initial findings based on inorganic nitrogen to phosphorus ratios supports this notion.
-As part of a GLO-funded study, we will conduct nutrient addition bioassays beginning in early 2015 to further test for nutrient limitation of phytoplankton growth in Baffin Bay.
+As part of a GLO-funded study, we began conducting nutrient addition bioassays in late winter 2015 to further test for nutrient limitation of phytoplankton growth in Baffin Bay.